ElhabashyLab/CLAUDIO/README.md

 3. It is important to customize the parameter "-p / --projections".
 This parameter requires a comma separated list as input, which maps the column names of your dataset to the ones used in the tool.
 4. You need to specify the paths to the local external tool installations (BLASTP and TopoLink).
 The parameters for this are "-bl / --blast-bin" for the binary directory of blast, "-bldb / --blast-db" for the database directory containing the *pdbaa* database files, and "-tl / --topolink-bin" for the binary directory of TopoLink.
 5. Make sure you customize the settings pertaining the cross-linking experiments specifications, e.g. "-x / --xl-residues" for the aminoacids which may be cross-linked, and both "-lmin / --linker-minimum" and "-lmax / --linker-maximum" for the cross-linker's range capability.
 Besides this specify the amino acids the used crosslinker is able to bind to.
 For this specify a tiny comma-separated list of possibly crosslinked residues, as one-letter-code symbols.
 Optionally you may add two colon-symbols, if they wish to specify the position of the residue in the sequence and/or the atom in the residue used for the distance computation.
 After the first colon-symbol they may place the atom type for the distance computation, e.g. 'CB', 'CA', or 'N', etc. .
 If no value is set here 'CB' will be used by default.
 After the second colon-symbol they may place one of three position values: 0 if the residue may occur anywhere in the protein, 1 if the residue has to be at the N-terminus, or -1 if the residue has to be at the C-terminus (ex.: use "K:CB:0" to calculate the cross-link distance between lysin C-beta-atoms at any position in the chain).
 If you want to specify multiple possible positions for the same symbol you have to add them individually (ex.: "M::1,M::-1" for methionine at either the beginning or end of the chain).
 By default, 0 is set here, e.g. the residue may be placed anywhere.
-   > [!NOTE]
-   > If the position or the atom type is specified there have to be two colon-symbols (ex.: "K,M:1" will not be accepted as input).
-You can leave the respective specification empty though, if you wish to use the default here (ex.: "K::1" is equal to "K:CB:1", "M:N:0" is equal to "M:N:", "K:CB:0" is equal to "K::" and also to just "K").
+   > :information_source: If the position or the atom type is specified, then there have to be two colon-symbols (ex.: "K,M:1" will not be accepted as input).
+You can leave the respective specification empty though, if you wish to use the respective default value (ex.: "K::1" is equal to "K:CB:1", "M:N:0" is equal to "M:N:", "K:CB:0" is equal to "K::" and also just to "K").

 With this the relevant settings are defined.
-You may choose to further specify the structure searche's settings in terms of coverage, sequence identity, and e-value, as well as the resolution cutoff during the structure selection, or even the advanced settings.
+You may choose to further specify the structure search's settings in terms of coverage, sequence identity, and e-value, as well as the resolution cutoff during the structure selection, or even the advanced settings.

 You may see examples for all parameters in the [example configuration-file](https://github.com/KohlbacherLab/CLAUDIO/tree/main/config/config.txt), which also serves as an alternative to supply all parameter inputs.